openhab/openhab-addons/addons/binding/org.openhab.binding.homematic/README.md

 A device may return this failure while fetching the datapoint values.
 I've tested pretty much but i did not found the reason.
 The HM-ES-TX-WM device for example always returns this failure, it's impossible with the current CCU2 firmware (2.17.15) to fetch the values.
 I've implemented two workarounds, if a device returns the failure, workaround one is executed, if the device still returns the failure, workaround two is executed.
 This always works in my tests, but you may see a OFFLINE, ONLINE cycle for the device.
 Fetching values is only done at startup or if you trigger a REFRESH.
 I hope this will be fixed in one of the next CCU firmwares.
 With [Homegear](https://www.homegear.eu) everything works as expected.

+**No variables and scripts in GATEWAY-EXTRAS**

+The gateway autodetection of the binding can not clearly identify the gateway and falls back to the default implementation.
+Use the ```gatewayType=ccu``` config to force the binding to use the CCU implementation.

+**Variables out of sync**

+The CCU only sends a event if a datapoint of a device has changed.
+There is (currently) no way to receive a event automatically when a variable has changed.
+To reload all variables, send a REFRESH command to any variable.

 ### Debugging and Tracing